The slow-motion and high-canopy life of the sloth

-This sluggish pace is where the sloth derives its name, meaning slow, and is due to their extremely low metabolism.
+This sluggish pace is where the sloth derives its name, meaning slow, and is due to its extremely low metabolism.
 Sloths’ diet consists of leaves, twigs, and buds as they travel from tree to tree using canopy vines.
 Because the animals don’t have incisors, they trim down leaves by smacking their firm lips together — hence why humans see such a firm grin.
 A low metabolic rate also means sloths can survive on relatively little food.
-Slow motion, less distance covered, and not much rifling through the leaves, helps sloths avoid detection by predatory hawks and cats that hunt by sight.
+Slow-motion, less distance covered, and not much rifling through the leaves, help sloths avoid detection by predatory hawks and cats that hunt by sight.

 Sloths, in addition to the metaphor of slowing down to stop and smell/eat the flowers, can teach us about sharing our environment.
 Their shaggy coat has grooved hair that serves as a habitat to symbiotic green algae which camouflages the animal in the trees and provides it nutrients.
-The algae then nourishes sloth moths, some species of which exist solely on sloths.
-As the sloth sleeps for about 15 hours a day, providing an ecosystem on it’s back, it’s own habitat is under destruction by human development.
+The algae then nourish sloth moths, some species of which exist solely on sloths.
+As the sloth sleeps for about 15 hours a day, providing an ecosystem on its back, its own habitat is under destruction by human development.
 The pygmy sloth is critically endangered and the maned sloth is vulnerable because of this and poachers.
-Sloths can be found in the following bioregions – Amazon River Estuary (NT16), Western Amazonia Forests & Plains (NT18), Guinan Forests and Savanna (NT21), and Central American Mixed Forests (NT25).